jcatoe/til/python/django/create-admin-user.md

 To test that your user was created, you can try accessing the admin page of your Django site > http://127.0.0.1:8000/admin.

-You should be able to access the site administration page and see at least two tables: `Groups` and `Users`
+You should be able to access the site administration page and see at least one table: `Groups`.
+You will also see `Users` if you didn't follow the special `User` setup process mentioned above.